Blog

 Finance Toolkit Team

-Without an emergency fund, you might be forced to:
+Without an emergency fund, an unexpected event can quickly spiral into a financial disaster.
+You might be forced to:

-A common rule of thumb is to have 3 to 6 months' worth of essential living expenses saved.
-Essential expenses include:
+A common and effective rule of thumb is to have 3 to 6 months' worth of essential living expenses saved in your emergency fund.

 • Rent or home loan EMI